Mluna111/ALZ-Registration-Form/README.md

 <h2>Description</h2>
 Project consists of a registration form and a thank you page.
-The form uses a site master, CSS, Boostrap, session variables
+The form uses a site master, CSS, Boostrap, session variables, radio buttons, checkboxes, header file, and footer file.
 <br />